 Now regarding the curse over Hurin’s family I’ll say this.
-For reasons that will expounded upon in the profiles, I feel that the family’s’ end is less fate and more bad choices on their part.
-Vala and elves are capable of getting impressions about the future, but nothing in the stories indicates a forcing of will upon any of them, with the exception of Niniel.
-Now That I have said that, let’s begin.
+For reasons that will expounded upon in the profiles, I feel that the family’s end is less a matter of fate and more the result of bad choices on their part.
+Vala and Elves are capable of getting impressions about the future, but nothing in the stories indicates a forcing of will upon any of them, with the exception of Nienor.
+Now that I have said that, let’s begin.

 A Warrior's Life